 Probably the biggest myth about anxiety is that it can be ignored and avoided away.
 Although avoidance may work temporarily, or seem viable given how thinking and/or behaving away other obstacles can work, it never solves anxiety.
 Anxiety simply doesn’t work that way.

 When we attempt to relieve anxiety’s discomfort by ignoring it, the anxiety increases.
 Its job after all is to get our attention.
-When we ignore it, it tends to escalate and become much more difficult to deal with.

 Anxiety isn’t a sign of imbalance.
 It’s not unhelpful, fixed, limiting, dictated by biology, or simply something to get over.